rickithadi/jekyll-netlify-boilerplate/_posts/2023-07-25-setting-up-payments-with-durianpay.md

 1. ### Pull in Durianpay script in HTML file

    * Since I'm using expo, I need to run `expo customize:web` to expose an HTML file, which I can then use to pull in Durianpay.
-If you're not using expo, you can skip this pointer.
+If you're not using expo, you can skip this point.
    * P﻿aste this script into the head of your HTML file to pull in the library:\
-     `<script type="text/javascript" src="https://js.durianpay.id/0.1.39/durianpay.min.js"></script>`
+     `<script async type="text/javascript" src="https://js.durianpay.id/0.1.39/durianpay.min.js"></script>`
 2. ### S﻿et up server

    * S﻿pin up a node.js server and pull in `dpay-node-sdk` via your package manager of choice.